hunter-teacher-cert/currdev_unit_plan-p5_4eva/proposal.md

 Team p5_4eva: Marisa Laks, Eric Wilson, Emma Wingreen, Ian Scheffler

 ## Essential Question:
 How can computers make art?
+Emma's comment

 ## High Level Description of Unit Content:
 The nuts and bolts of computing--loops, variables, arrays--can be scary and